lestermartin/data-exploration/datasets/faa/README.md

 ![FAA ERD](FAA_ERD.png)

-TODO: CREATE AND SAVE ERD FOR THIS PAGE

 ### The Files

 The section provides a data dictionary of each of the main files that make up this FAA data.